FelSiq/DBCV/README.md

 # 0.978017974682571
 ```

-Note that enabling this option will make the DBCV calculation much slower than the plain numpy/scipy version, as shown in the comparison table below, which displays runtimes collected by computing DBCV on an dataset of shape (10,000, 784) twenty times in a row.
-However, this option may be necessary, especially for computing DBCV in very high dimensions.
+Note that enabling this option makes the DBCV calculation much slower than the plain numpy/scipy version.
+However, this option may be necessary for computing DBCV in high dimensions, since density calculations easily underflow under that circumstance.
+The table below displays runtimes from computing DBCV on an dataset of shape (10,000, 784) twenty times in a row for variable amount of precision bits and for dynamic precision disabled.

 Bits           | Runtime mean ± std (slowdown w.r.t.
 'Off') |
 :--            | :--                             |